OndrejMarvan/OBS_DataScience/Autumn 2025/2400-DS1UL Unsupervised Learning/main.md

 - basic datasets between 2-14 k, more for bigger datasets
 - ![[Pasted image 20251014174410.png]]
 		- 5 is the best option, 3 is ok as well, so can be used as well.
 In practise, we would test both on and choose which one is stable.

+==At least 1 project in Python, 1 in R**==

+Professor recommends using Stata
+To get the same results in R with prof., we would have to set up seeds.